redhat-capgemini-exchange/devsecops-config/README.md

 # devsecops-config

-This repo contains a collection of deployment configs and instructions on how to setup the basic OpenShift components needed for `GitOps` and `DevSecOps`.
+The `devsecops-config` repo provides a collection of instructions, deployment configurations, sample files etc. to create a DevSecOps CICD setup on red Hat OpenShift.

-The following components are used:
+It uses several technologies such as:

-* Red Hat OpenShift GitOps
+* Red Hat OpenShift GitOps (a.k.a ArgoCD)
-* Red Hat OpenShift Pipelines
+* Red Hat OpenShift Pipelines (a.k.a.
+Tekton)
-* Red Hat Quay
-* Red Hat Quay Bridge Operator
+* Red Hat Quay (and Quay Bridge Operator)
 * Red Hat Quay Container Security Operator

+Additionally multi-cluster management tools can be added:

+* Red Hat OpenShift Advanced Cluster Manager for Kubernetes
+* Red Hat OpenShift Advanced Cluster Security for Kubernetes

-## Install the operators
+## Installation

 See [operator/README.md](operators/README.md) for a step-by-step guid how to install and configure the operators.